Get The Flu Shot

 The vaccine is also very safe in pregnant women and breastfeeding moms, and it’s important for those two groups to get vaccinated because that may be the only protection that the baby gets.

 Your pediatrician’s office will be able to give your child a vaccine.
-If you have questions about the availability of the nasal spray flu vaccine, please call ahead.
+Simply give them a call and request a vaccine-only appointment.

 Can my child still get the flu if they’ve had the shot?